MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/create-volumes.md

 This topic provides instructions for how to create volumes in Storage Spaces Direct using PowerShell or Failover Cluster Manager.

    >[!TIP]
-   >  If you haven’t already, check out [Choosing drives and resiliency types in Storage Spaces Direct](choosing-drives-and-resiliency-types.md).
+   >  If you haven't already, check out [Planning volumes in Storage Spaces Direct](plan-volumes.md).

 ## Create volumes using PowerShell